 Pay attention to the on-time graduation rates if you're planning on completing your degree in four years.
 They can also be used to understand exactly how much you'll be paying for college, as prolonging a graduation means paying more for your degree.

 Beth Hatalmud Rabbinical College Retention Rates: Are They Too Low?

-You have to make it past freshman year in order to graduate.
-With only 44.0% of students staying on to become sophomores, Beth Hatalmud Rabbinical College has among the worst freshman retention rates in the country.
+In order to graduate you have to make it past freshman year.
+With only 60.0% of students staying on to become sophomores, Beth Hatalmud Rabbinical College has freshman retention rates below the national average of 71.2%.

 - When you attend a school that is high quality and a good fit for you, it is more likely you'll return for another year.Read more about why retention is so important.

 - How many students make it past freshman year?
 You might be surprised at the answer.

 - Low retention rates may signal a college where a lot of students plan on transferring after a year or two.
 Is that the case here?